MewribelJynt/MewribelJynt/README.md

 He’s Wesker, or more specifically, Albert Wesker from the Resident Evil games.
 I like him for so many reasons, and honestly, he’s just my type 😚 I especially love his RE4 Remake version because they redesigned Wesker and he looks absolutely amazing!

+I’m totally fine with you loving all my biases too!
+Let’s enjoy our faves together 💞

 <!--
 **MewribelJynt/MewribelJynt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.